 Popular media sources are just one type of source you may be using in your nursing assignments.
-For a quick overview on different kinds of sources along with their strengths and weaknesses, start with the NURS - Understanding the Information Landscape guide.
+For a quick overview on different kinds of sources along with their strengths and weaknesses, start with the NURS - Choosing and Evaluating Sources page.

 You can browse particular newspaper or magazine websites for something that catches your eye.
 Don't limit your search to the health sections of papers - many stories with health implications appear along with general news and political coverage.